Addressing Letters & Envelopes

 Donations to Inmates

-There is some confusion as to why we allow inmates the option to seek donations on WriteAPrisoner.com.
 We do not encourage you to send money to an inmate at any time.
 Many inmates are indigent, and we fully understand that they may ask people on the outside for money once correspondence is established.
-When an inmate posts a profile on WriteAPrisoner.com, it is a condition of listing the profile that they disclose if they are seeking donations.
-You, as a potential pen-pal, are provided full disclosure of this before you write.
 Institutions provide all basic necessities to inmates (e.g., food, clothing).
 In many cases, even educational programs and materials are free to inmates.
 Donating money is a decision that can only be made by you.
 Remember that you chose to write to an inmate, not sponsor one.
 You are not obligated to send money, nor do most inmates ask for money.
-If this makes you feel at all uncomfortable, don't do it.
-If the inmate is requesting a donation for something that seems unusual, please contact us before sending money, and we will address any concerns you have.
+If this makes you feel at all uncomfortable, do not do it.
 A few dollars can go far in prison, but you should never send large sums of money under any circumstances, nor should you ever send cash.
 Many pen-pals will send $10.00 or so on birthdays or holidays to the inmate they are writing.
 Inmates can use money in prison to purchase a variety of items including better quality hygiene products, art supplies, postage, phone cards, and food in some cases.
 They can also use money from their account to purchase magazine subscriptions and books.
 You can also ask any questions you might have on our forum.
 There you will find many seasoned pen-pals who are willing to share their experiences and make suggestions.
-The bottom line is, don't do anything that makes you feel uncomfortable, and report anything that you suspect as unethical or illegal.
+The bottom line is, do not do anything that makes you feel uncomfortable, and report anything that you suspect as unethical or illegal.
 For more information on reporting and researching postal fraud, please visit: Detecting and Reporting Fraud.

 Many estranged family members find relatives on WriteAPrisoner.com, people they have lost contact with over the years.
 While our stated policy is to not allow you to use our email forwarding service for writing to inmates that you already know, we always make an exception for estranged family members of inmates (excluding minors, however).
 Your support of incarcerated family is critical to their survival in prison and their success upon release.
 If you have found a family member listed on WriteAPrisoner.com, we encourage you to write today.
 The first letter is on us.
 If you are looking for an incarcerated family member not listed on WriteAPrisoner.com, we cannot forward a message for you, but you may be able to find them here: Locate Prisoners.
 Additionally, many pen-pals from our site have helped inmates track down estranged family members.
 This may be something you want to discuss with your prison pen pal once you've established a friendship.
 If you decide to do this, pass on phone numbers and addresses directly to the inmate rather than facilitating mail between parties.
 Always be sure you are complying within prison rules.